Directors' Report & Management Discussion and Analysis

 During the year under review there have been no material orders passed by theRegulators/Courts impacting materially the going concern status or future operations ofthe Company.

 The Company maintains comprehensive internal control system commensurate with the sizeof its operations and monitoring procedure for all the major processes to ensurereliability of financial reporting timely feedback on achievement of operational andstrategic goals compliance with policies procedures laws and regulations safeguardingof assets and economical and e3 cient use of resources.

 The Internal Audit Department of the Company periodically reviews the effectiveness ande3 cacy of Internal Control Systems and procedures.
 Audits are finalized and conductedbased on internal risk assessments.
 Significant deviations from the standard proceduresare brought to the notice of the Board periodically and corrective measures arerecommended for implementation.
 All these steps facilitate timely detection of anyirregularities frauds and errors and early remedial measures to be undertaken so that nomonetary losses are sustained.
 Significant audit observations if any and correctiveactions thereon are presented to the Audit Committee of the Board.

 The Company has in place adequate internal financial controls commensurate with thesize scale and complexity of its operations.
 During the year such controls were testedand no reportable material weakness in the design or operations were observed.
-The Companyhas policies and procedures in place for ensuring proper and efficient conduct of itsbusiness the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.
+The Companyhas policies and procedures in place for ensuring proper and e3 cient conduct of itsbusiness the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.

-Disclosures with respect to the remuneration of Directors and employees as requiredunder Section 197 of Companies Act 2013 and Rule 5 (1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed herewith and marked Annexure- 5 and forms part of thisreport.
+The disclosures with respect to the remuneration of Directors and employees as requiredunder Section 197 of Companies Act 2013 read with Rule 5 (1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 along with a statementcontaining particulars of employees as required under Section 197 of Companies Act 2013read with Rule 5 (2) and (3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed herewith and marked Annexure- 5 and forms part of thisreport.